 The Reindeer Herders' Association is the steering, advisory, and expert organisation for reindeer husbandry made up of representatives from two organisations: The Reindeer Herders’ Association - RHA (Finland) and the Swedish Sami National Association (Sweden).
 RHA promotes reindeer husbandry and related research, provides advice on the reindeer industry, promotes initiatives advancing the development of reindeer husbandry and related industry, handles reindeer husbandry public relations with society, maintains reindeer fences along national borders, and maintains the register of earmarks including approving new ones.
 Swedish Sami National Association is an association of reindeer husbandry and Sami business and social issues.
 The organization's purpose is to protect and promote the Swedish Sami economic, social, legal, administrative and cultural interests with special reference to reindeer.Anne Ollila

-The European Federation for Hunting and Conservation (FACE) was founded in 1977.
-It represents the interests of Europe’s 7 million hunters as an international non-profit-making non-governmental organisation (INGO).
-This makes FACE the largest democratically representative body for hunters in the world and is probably one of the largest European civil society organisations.
-FACE is made up of its Members: national hunters’ associations from 35 European countries including the EU-28.
-FACE also has 4 Associate Members and has its Secretariat in Brussels.
-FACE upholds the principle of sustainable use, has been a member of the International Union for Conservation of Nature (IUCN) since 1987, and more recently of Wetlands International.
-FACE works with its partners on a range of hunting-related issues, from international conservation agreements to local implementations with the aim of sustaining hunting across Europe.
+Established in 1977, FACE represents the interests of Europe’s 7 million hunters as an international non-profit-making non-governmental organisation (INGO).
+This makes FACE the largest democratically representative body for hunters in the world and probably one of the largest European civil society organisations.
+FACE is made up of its Members: national hunters’ associations from 36 European countries including the EU-28.
+FACE also has 7 Associate Members and has its Secretariat in Brussels.
+FACE upholds the principle of sustainable use and has been a member of the International Union for Conservation of Nature (IUCN) since 1987.
+FACE works with its partners on a range of hunting-related matters, from international conservation agreements to local implementation issues with the aim of sustaining hunting across Europe.